Jack12816/greppy/docs/guide/22_mongodb.md

 #### Migrations

-Migrations are very usefull if you don't want to use Mongoose but you still needs to create indexes or some other stuff like manipulation your datasets.
+Migrations are very useful if you don't want to use Mongoose, but still need to create indexes or do some other stuff like manipulating your datasets.
 A simple example for a migration could be the following:

     /**